chickensoft-games/chickensoft_site/docs/super_nodes/advanced_usage/01_implementing_interfaces.md

 ---
-title: 📝 Implementing Interfaces
+title: 🔋 PowerUps & Interfaces
+image: ../header.jpg
 ---

 PowerUps can implement interfaces on behalf of a SuperNode.

-Whenever a SuperNode applies a PowerUp, the SuperNode implements any interfaces that the PowerUp had implemented.
+Whenever a SuperNode applies a PowerUp, the SuperNode implements any interfaces that the PowerUp had also implemented.

 ```csharp
 namespace ImplementedInterfaceExample;